"I think I know from where your problems stem. Would you, could you, RTFM?"

 The second most egregious example was when playing Sonic the Hedgehog (2006).
 After defeating Egg Genesis as Sonic, you are automatically warped to a lake.
 The entrance to Tropical Jungle is in the middle of the lake, and a Hint Mark reminds you of an underused gameplay mechanic that would let you cross it.
 The Grumps completely ignore the hint mark, walk away from the level entrance, and proceed to wander around the (at the time unnecessary) ruins for about twenty minutes, only realizing their mistake once they decide to read the strategy guide.

-More recently, the Grumps spent the entire first Naughty Bear video complaining about not knowing what to do because they talked over the narration telling them to burn the present.
+Later, the Grumps spent the entire first Naughty Bear video complaining about not knowing what to do because they talked over the narration telling them to burn the present.
 They addressed it in the 2nd video.

 Twilight: Nothing's illegal if it's for science!
 Spike: Isn't that what you said when you tried to clone that burrito?
 Twilight: How was I supposed to know they'd turn into super-intelligent evil mutants that haunt us to this very day?
 Spike: Because that's what it said in the instruction book.
 Twilight: Shut up, Spike.